Guide: Depositing your work in eData

 You will first need to sign in to eData using your federal ID and password.
 If you are signing into eData for the first time, the eData team will need to activate your account and assign your user permissions before you can begin depositing data.
 You will receive an email from email@example.com once your account has been activated.

-To begin a new submission go to the ‘My Account’ menu on the right of screen and select ‘Submissions’ followed by ‘Start a new submission’.
-Select the collection to submit to, this is usually your department.
+To begin a new submission hover your mouse over the menu bar on the left of the screen and select new item.
+Then select the collection to submit to, this is usually your department.

 Make the title of your work meaningful and distinctive, especially if you have a number of similar items to deposit.
 Where possible, the title should summarise the content of the dataset and should include key words to help make your dataset discoverable.

 Please be aware: that the title of your dataset will form part of the citation, should your data be reused or referenced in another study.

 Record the ORCIDs of all the creators (if applicable) and have them to hand when you start your deposit.
 ORCIDs provide a persistent digital identifier that distinguishes each individual researcher.
 Register here for an ORCID if you don’t already have one.